 - Interest rate swaps and derivatives

-Carry trading can be highly profitable when markets are benign and volatility is low.
+Carry trading can be profitable when markets are benign and volatility is low.
 Hedge funds and private investors use the carry trade as a staple strategy.
 They’ll often use leverage to magnify relatively small interest differentials.

 The yen has had a low, and even declining interest rate for the last two decades.
 Over the same time most western economies have gone through several economic cycles with rising and falling interest rates.
 This makes the yen a natural choice for carry trade funding.

 The other side of the yen carry trade would typically be a high yield currency of a major economy.
 Choices for example would be either the Australian dollar, US Dollar or New Zealand dollar depending on the rates.
 See here for latest rates.

 The attractiveness of the carry trade can change suddenly.
 This happens as interest rate outlooks change and economies change.
 That can result in rapid unwinding or liquidation of positions.
 Carry trade unwinding usually results in a strong correction with yen surging as those traders with short yen positions have to buy them back very quickly.
 See Figure 1.